 - Inner Sakura.
 She only appeared in Part 1 when Sakura would hide her feelings more often, and when Part 2 came around she only appeared once as a Call Back.
 The last time it appeared in Part 1, it was used to foil Ino's attempt at Grand Theft Me, and it was implied that Inner Sakura was an alternate personality.

 - Rock Lee fell in Love at First Sight with Sakura in what was initially an obvious bit of comic relief.
 Almost immediately, he was proclaiming his love to her and going to extreme lengths to catch her attention - including but not limited to throwing cartoonish heart-shaped kisses in her direction.
-It could have easily been one of those Things That Constantly Happen in Fillers that would have been with us to this day, but instead the series opted to Shoo Out the Clowns and build on Lee's affection as a serious thing - culminating in a scene where Lee risks his life for Sakura's sake while knowing full well his chances with her won't get any better for it.
+Instead of running with this (like Naruto's similar antics), the series opted to Shoo Out the Clowns and build on Lee's affection as a serious thing - culminating in a scene where Lee risks his life for Sakura's sake while knowing full well his chances with her won't get any better for it.
 After that incident, the gag-gone-plot-point is just dropped, and likely won't get picked up again, apart from Lee's unpleasantly surprised reaction to Sakura's (apparently fake) confession to Naruto, signifying he's not happy about being third at best to Naruto and Sasuke.
 As a point of contrast, the spin-off Rock Lee's Springtime of Youth shows that Lee's still trying and failing to win her over.

 U - Z